 Winchester Head is one of two multi-parcel projects undertaken by the Conservation Collier Program.
 The Winchester Head Project boundary encompasses 115 parcels totaling 158.67 acres.
-As of, AugustJuly 20175, 53 parcels or 8077.39 acres (5048%) have been acquired by Conservation Collier in a checkerboard fashion throughout the project area. -The Collier Soil and Water Conservation District (CSWCD) owns two parcels totaling 2.28 acres within the project area.
-Although the Board of County Commissioners (BCC) approved the remaining 6158 parcels totaling 78.6779 acres for acquisition subject to land values and to being offered as a "very good deal," acquisitions in general by Conservation Collier were suspended in January 2011, and no additional properties within this area have been acquired using program funds since that time.
-Conservation Collier has not-requested a market study and appraisal included two appraisers with an average value for valued these parcels at \$16,37512.500 per acre.
-As of 2017-March 2013, the Property Appraiser is valuing parcels within this area between \$4,881 and 11,475 per acre depending on the size. at \$5,000 per acre.
+As of, August September 2020-2017, 67 53 parcels or 93.56 80 acres (580%) have been acquired by Conservation Collier in a checkerboard fashion throughout the project area.
+The Collier Soil and Water Conservation District (CSWCD) owns two parcels totaling 2.28 acres within the project area.
+One 1-acre parcel in the extreme north east corner of the project area has been developed.
+This parcel is delineated in Exhibit 2.
+Although the BCC approved the remaining 58 parcels totaling 78.67 acres for acquisition subject to land values acquisitions in general by Conservation Collier were suspended in January 2011, and no additional properties within this area have been acquired using program funds since that time.
+Conservation Collier has conducted requested a market study appraisal in 2017.
+That market study included two appraisers with an average value for these parcels at \$12,500 per acre.
+As of 2017, the Property Appraiser is valuing parcels within this area between \$4,881 and 11,475 per acre depending on the size.

-Conservation Collier will-is currently continue continuing to pursue the acquisition of all approved parcels within Winchester Head as means to do so present themselves.
+Conservation Collier is currently continuing to pursue the acquisition of all approved parcels within Winchester Head as means to do so present themselves.
 Conservation Collier has begun to make offers to owners submitting applications within Winchester Head utilizing funds from offsite preservation received as part of the Land Development Code's Off-Site Native Vegetation Retention Requirements (LDC Section 3.05.07H.1.f.iii.a).
 Additionally, offsite preservation parcels may be donated within this area (LDC Section 3.05.07H.1.f.iii.b).
-I There is currently no budget for outright acquisition; however, there are some potential ways for properties to come under County ownership: